The Matador: Plot

 The film picks up again six months later, during the Christmas season.
-Danny and his wife, Bean are relaxing at their home in Denver when Julian arrives, looking for a place to stay.
-Danny and Bean have reservations, but decide to let him in.
+Danny and his wife, Bean, are relaxing at their home in Denver when Julian arrives, looking for a place to stay.
+Danny and Bean have reservations but decide to let him in.
 The grateful Julian notices that Danny has framed the bullfight ticket, which touches Julian.
 That night, he shares the reason for his visit: he needs help with his last job.
 Julian convinces Danny to go along with the plan because, he tells Danny, "you owe me."
 They fly to Arizona together to the race courses to kill the target.
 Julian gets Danny to open a door to set off the alarm so he could turn off the alarm in the future.
 He then asks Danny to bump into the target so Julian could have a clear shot.
 Julian is on the stairwell with a sniper rifle.
-Danny does his part but Julian is unable to take the shot and breaks down.
+Danny does his part, but Julian is unable to take the shot and breaks down.
 After much internal struggle and with Danny talking him through it, Julian completes the task.

 On the plane back from Tucson, Julian reveals that the man he just killed was his long-term employer, Mr. Stick.
 Having killed him means that now Julian can retire to Greece.
-Danny is surprised, then amused at Julian's craftiness, but is reminded of Julian's profession when he lightly punches Julian in the shoulder and is quietly warned by Julian, "Don't ever hit me again.", so he immediately apologizes.
+Danny is surprised, then amused at Julian's craftiness, but is reminded of Julian's profession when he lightly punches Julian in the shoulder and is quietly warned by Julian, "Don't ever hit me again."
+He immediately apologizes.
 A split flashback sequence during the flight home (a memory triggered by a statement of Danny's) shows what took place a year prior when Danny let Julian into his hotel room: Danny asked Julian to kill his business opponents.
 Julian says no as he doesn't think Danny is that type of person and knows Danny will regret it.
-The flashback ends and they are back on the plane.
-Danny says " You became my friend that night Julian.
+The flashback ends, and they are back on the plane.
+Danny says, " You became my friend that night, Julian.
 You surprised me!"
-Julian replies "I surprised myself."
+Julian replies, "I surprised myself."